Chapter 3

 Lastly, I got out a paper envelope.
 Inside was a keychain of a golden bead with a feather attached to it.
 I hung it near the bed on a nail that stuck out on the window seal.
 I wasn’t usually superstitious but if hanging a small real gold bead near a window at night would help me understand my life any better, then to me it was worth looking stupid.
 Not like I didn’t already stoop that low anyways.

 I zipped the bag back up and slid it under the bed.
-I took a deep breath and got out the phone with the script.
+After taking a deep breath, I got out the phone with the script.
 It was going to be a long month.
 But at least Wendell was being annoying to make things easier on me.
 But I couldn’t tell if that was intentional.
-I read over the start of the script in my head to myself, “Take the bus to wickerwoods.
+I read over the start of the script in my head to myself, “Take the bus to Wickerwoods.
 Take an offer to live with Wendell Barrett at Barrett Lodge.
 Move into the Barrett lodge.
 Live a quiet life for one month.
 Never raise your voice.
 Never talk back.
 Never show anyone your phones.”

 The hard part was over for a while now and I could relax.
 I set both phones on the ground before climbing into the bed and laying on my back.
 I wasn’t expecting to have such a soft bed for this stay so I drifted to sleep faster than I intended.
 This lodge was as quiet as it gets.
 Not a single noise disrupted the natural wind gently brushing the grass and trees outside.
 Closing my tired eyes, it was like the walls were never there.
 Muscles that I didn’t even notice were tense began to relax for the first time in a long time.
 I could have sworn even the bags under my eyes felt lighter in a sense.
 The only thing that was going to suffer from this much rest was going to be the rats' nest of hair on my head.
 With where I was now though that didn’t matter.